NXLog Documentation

 Example 5.
 Receiving IETF syslog via TCP with octet-framing

-This configuration accepts IETF Syslog via TCP, with support for octet-framing.
+This configuration accepts IETF syslog via TCP, with support for octet-framing.

 Though this is for plain TCP, the Syslog_TLS directive is required because it refers to the octet-framing method described by RFC 5425.